-What can I say… is great, abundance of seafood – caught in the morning, served right away – and meat (the local wild pig is almost everywhere).
+What can I say is great, the abundance of seafood – caught in the morning, served right away – and meat (the local wild pig is almost everywhere).

-“Kava” is the regional, traditional drink of Polynesia that has it’s own ceremonies and whole culture.
-(The roots of the plant are used to produce a drink with sedative, anesthetic, and euphoriant effect.)
+“Kava” is the regional, traditional drink of Polynesia that has its own ceremonies and the whole culture.
+(The roots of the plant are used to produce a drink with sedative, anaesthetic, and euphoriant effect.)

 In conclusion, I’d say that Tongans – like most Pacific nations with year-round sun and wonderful weather – are not fans of hard, tedious work.
 The fierce competition of the West, the business schedules, sales goals and financial targets feel millions of miles away.